Sexuality and the Church of Jesus Christ of Latter-day Saints

-Sexuality has a prominent role within the theology of the Church of Jesus Christ of Latter-day Saints (LDS Church), which teaches that gender is defined in the premortal existence, and that part of the purpose of mortal life is for men and women to be sealed together, forming bonds that allow them to progress eternally together in the afterlife.
-It also teaches that sexual relations within the framework of opposite-sex marriage are healthy, necessary, and ordained of God.
+Teachings on sexuality in the Church of Jesus Christ of Latter-day Saints (LDS Church) is deeply rooted in its doctrine.
+In its standards for sexual behavior called the law of chastity, top LDS leaders bar all premarital sex, all homosexual sexual activity, the viewing of pornography, masturbation, overtly sexual kissing, sexual dancing, and sexual touch outside of a heterosexual marriage.
+LDS Leaders teach that gender is defined in premortal life, and that part of the purpose of mortal life is for men and women to be sealed together in heterosexual marriages, progress eternally after death as gods together, and produce spiritual children in the afterlife.
+The church states that sexual relations within the framework of monogamous opposite-sex marriage are healthy, necessary, and approved by God.
+The LDS denomination of Mormonism places great emphasis on the sexual behavior of Mormon adherents, as a commitment to follow the law of chastity is required for baptism, adherence is required to receive a temple recommend, and is part of the temple endowment ceremony covenants devout participants promise by oath to keep.

-While official church messaging is relatively liberal regarding sex within opposite-sex and heterosexual marriages, it retains conservative doctrines regarding premarital sex.
-In accordance with the law of chastity, LDS Church doctrine bars sexual activity outside of heterosexual marriage.

-Chastity
+Law of Chastity

 The LDS Church teaches its members to obey the law of chastity, which is a code of morality and modesty.
 Under this code, all members are taught to be "morally clean in their thoughts, words, and actions" and to abstain from pornography.
-Violations of this code include "adultery, being without natural affection, lustfulness, infidelity, incontinence, filthy communications, impurity, inordinate affection, fornication.
-They included all sexual relations outside marriage—petting, sex perversion, and preoccupation with sex in one’s thoughts and talking."
+Violations of this code include all premarital sex, all homosexual sexual activity, the viewing of pornography, overtly sexual kissing, dancing, and touch outside marriage and masturbation.

 Though celestial marriage is the only form of marriage recognized as a sacrament, the church permits sex within government-recognized marital unions, the notable exceptions being same-sex marriage, common law marriage, civil unions (in jurisdictions where marriage is available), and polygamy.
 The church is sensitive about its historical relationship with polygamy, and entry into a polygamous marriage, even where legal, will result in mandatory consideration of church discipline and possible excommunication.
-Today, the church's teachings allow married couples to decide what is appropriate sexual behavior between themselves.
-The law of chastity has also been interpreted to include various standards of modesty, which have varied according to cultural norms of the time.
+The law of chastity includes standards of modesty in dress, grooming, and appearance which have varied according to cultural norms of the time.
 Serious offenses of the law of chastity may result in church discipline, including the possibility of excommunication.

-LGBT members of the church are expected to keep the law of chastity.
-The church characterizes its church discipline policy as neutral regarding sexual orientation.
-If gay or lesbian members desire to enter into a heterosexual marriage, they are advised that they should first learn to deal with their homosexual feelings; otherwise, they must remain celibate.
-Gay or lesbian sex, in any form, whether the participants are married or not, is grounds for church discipline.
-Participation in "repeated homosexual activities (by adults)" results in the First Presidency making a permanent special annotation to a person's membership record.
-In most cases, gay or lesbian sex bars a person, permanently, from serving as a church missionary.
+Penalties from church leaders are stiffer for same-sex sexual sins than for heterosexual ones in matters of general church discipline, missionary requirements, and code of conduct enforcement at church-run universities.